manshanko/limn/README.md

 Fatshark uses a private fork of LuaJIT in Darktide.
 All `lua` files are stored as LuaJIT bytecode that, aside from a header version change, is compatible with existing tooling for LuaJIT (like any decompilers).

+### package

+`package` files in Darktide are a list of other files with a extension hash and name hash per entry.

+For example most `unit` files share the same name as their `package` file which can then be referenced for the hashes of `texture` or other files used by that `unit`.

+### strings

+If filtering for only `strings` files then limn will either:
+1. extract strings with known keys if a dictionary is used
+2. extract all strings

 ### texture

 `texture` files are stored as DDS.
 For mipmap levels 64KiB or larger Darktide deduplicates them to a resource file at `data/**/*`.